Scrapbook Titles and Sayings, Christmas

 • Wrap me up!!

-- Journal your family traditions, ceremonies, favorite (cookie) recipes, Christmas carols, etc. on your holiday pages.
-Even old traditions that you don't follow anymore and maybe who started them.
+-- Journal your family traditions, ceremonies, favorite (cookie) recipes, Christmas carols, etc. on your holiday pages.
+Even old traditions that you don't follow anymore but maybe who started them.
 (Santa called my nieces every Christmas eve to make sure they were in bed.)

-- Boarder your Christmas page with symbols of the holiday. (presents, gingerbread, holly and berries, ivy, wreath, toys, snowflake, jingle bells, Christmas tree, Santa's hat or boot, 3 crowns, babe in the manger, bows, JOY, NOEL, pine trees w/snow)
+-- Border your Christmas page with symbols (in dye cuts or pictures) of the holiday. (presents, star, garland, gingerbread men, holly and berries, ivy, wreath, toys, snowflake, ornaments, tinsel, jingle bells, Christmas tree, lights, Santa's hat or boot, 3 crowns, babe in the manger, bows, JOY, NOEL, pine trees w/snow)